christorreed/ReeditShipManagement/README.ReferenceGuide.md

 * On DX, you probably know fuel tank components are loaded into Extractor blocks to refill your ship tanks (or jerry cans for SG extractors).
 * Each stance can be configured for one of three extractor management options...
 	* **Off**
 		* Extractors are switched off and ignored.
 	* **Autoload Below 10%**
 		* Extractors are switched on.
 		* If your total ship fuel falls below 10%, RSM will automatically top the ship up by loading a fuel tank.
 	* **Keep Ship Tanks Full**
 		* Extractors are switched on.
 		* Once your ship fuel falls below 3x the capacity of one fuel tank (or Jerry Can for SG), RSM will automatically top the ship up by loading a fuel tank.
 	* By default, most stances use fuel tanks to keep ship tanks full.
+* RSM dynamically adjusts the load speed of fuel tanks based on your current fuel level.

 ## Inventory Management